Planning to save money on baby clothes is one of the most important things to do when having a baby on a tight budget.

 10 – Stock up on clearance /end-of-season items for NEXT season

 Two years ago, I made the mistake of not buying any winter stuff for the NEXT season when it went on clearance in March.
+(This is often the cheapest place for clearance kids clothes!)

 I ended up not only buying full-priced snow pants and boots for my kids, but also having to settle for what I could find, which was poor quality and not overly cute.